HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Reusing Sudo Tokens

-In the scenario where **you have a shell as a user with sudo privileges** but you don't know the password of the user, you can **wait for him/her to execute some command using `sudo`**.
-Then, you can **access the token of the session where sudo was used and use it to execute anything as sudo** (privilege escalation).
+In cases where you have **sudo access** but not the password, you can escalate privileges by **waiting for a sudo command execution and then hijacking the session token**.

 Requirements to escalate privileges: